exaion-edf/systemd-netns-helper/README.md

 Now you can communicate with the namespace, and route or proxy your packets as you see fit.

+### Method 2: bridge

+We can create a veth interface that is connected to an existing bridge in the root namespace.

+In `/etc/network/interfaces` create a bridge to your physical interface:

+	auto br0
+	iface br0 inet static
+	  address 192.168.1.1/24
+	  bridge_ports eth0
+	# Alternative: no address in root namespace
+	iface br0 inet manual
+	  bridge_ports eth0

+In `/etc/netns/service1/network/interfaces`, create an interface named after the bridge using the `..` separator:

+	auto br0..1
+	iface br0..1 inet static
+	  address 192.168.1.2/24

+Now you can communicate directly with the network connected to eth0.

+## What if I want to make two namespaces communicate together?

+Use method 2 above to create a bridge between the two.

+In `/etc/network/interfaces` we create a dummy bridge:

+       auto inter0
+       iface inter0 inet manual
+         pre-up ip link add inter0 type bridge

+In `/etc/netns/service1/network/interfaces`:

+       auto inter0..1
+       iface inter0..1 inet static
+         address 192.168.100.0/31

+In `/etc/netns/service2/network/interfaces`:

+       auto inter0..2
+       iface inter0..2 inet static
+         address 192.168.100.1/31

 ## What if I want to do something insane with IPsec tunnels?